Our Lady of Pellevoisin: Pontifical approbations

-In April 1897, Pierre-Paul Servonnet became Archbishop of Bourges.
-The same year, on 14 October, he renewed permissions given by his predecessors for information about the shrine to be published.
-In 1899, following numerous petitions from France and Canada, he opened a third canonical enquiry, which again found her to be a credible witness.
+In 14 October 1897, Archbishop Pierre-Paul Servonnet renewed permissions given by his predecessors for information about the shrine to be published.
+In 1899, following numerous petitions from France and Canada, he opened a third canonical enquiry, which again found her to be a credible and favorable witness.

-On 16 April 1903, Madame de la Rochefoucauld, who still had administrative rights over the property containing the oratory, closed it to the public.
+On 16 April 1903, Madame de la Rochefoucauld, who still had administrative rights over the private property containing the oratory, closed it to the general public.
 The annual pilgrimage still took place on 9 September 1903 with a crowd gathering at the railings of the property; 40 police officers attended.
 On 19 July 1905, Archbishop Servonnet issued an order that crowds must not gather in front of the oratory.

 On 17 October 1915, Pope Benedict XV commented that Our Lady had chosen Pellevoisin as a privileged place to dispense her graces.

-On 22 December 1922, the Congregation of Rites authorised a votive Mass of Our Lady of Pellevoisin to be celebrated on 9 September in the parish church and adjoining monastery.
+On 22 December 1922, the Sacred Congregation of Rites authorised a votive Mass of the namesake Marian title to be celebrated on 9 September in the parish church and adjoining monastery.

-On 7 June 1936, by the hand of Cardinal Pacelli (who later became Pope Pius XII), Pius XI sent a painting of Our Lady of Pellevoisin as a gift to the Dominican community.
+On 7 June 1936, the Vatican Secretary of State, Cardinal Eugenio Pacelli sent an image painting of Our Lady of Pellevoisin as a gift to the Dominican community.

 On 7 December 1981, Archbishop Paul Vignancour established a medical commission to examine the apparently miraculous cure.
 On 6 September 1982, having received its report that the cure was still inexplicable in the light of current medical science, Vignacour established a theological commission to consider whether this cure might appropriately be called 'miraculous'.
 On 4 September 1983, while speaking at the annual pilgrimage to Pellevoisin, he announced the commission's findings that the cure had a 'miraculous character'.
 That was formally confirmed, in writing, on 8 September.

 On 19 September 1984, an Imprimatur was granted for a novena to Our Lady of Pellevoisin.

+On 22 August 2024 Pope Francis approved the letter of The Dicastery for the Doctrine of the Faith which gives its consent to the "nihil obstat" proposed by the Archbishop of Bourges concerning devotion to Our Lady of Mercy at the Marian shrine in the small French town.